GSA/challenges-and-prizes/_all-challenges/1198-synthetic-health-data-challenge.md

 ---
 **\*\* Welcome to the Synthetic Health Data Challenge Webpage!
 Watch this space for important updates. \*\***

-* **UPDATED FAQs (4/20/21): The FAQs have been updated to include questions from the Phase II Informational Webinar.
-Visit the Resources section below.**
-* **Phase I Proposals for Innovative Models now launch into Phase II – Prototype/Solution Development.
-Participants will be competing for $100,000 in total awards.**
+* **REMINDER: The deadline for submitting Phase II prototypes/solutions is Tuesday, July 13, 2021, at 5:00 p.m.
+ET.
+Participants are competing for $100,000 in total awards.**
-* **ONC is pleased to announce the Phase I finalists and their Proposals for Innovative Models.
-Wish them luck!**
+* **Here are the Phase II competitors and their Proposals for Innovative Models:**

   * **Battellion:** A Generic Quality Construct Module for Integrated Testing of eCQM using Synthea
   * **CodeRx:** Medication Diversification Tool
   * **Generalistas:** Virtual Generalist